UC Davis Aggie Grant Plan

 - Your Expected Family Contribution (EFC) is less than your Estimated Cost of Attendance

-- Be enrolled in at least 6 units (half-time)
+- Enrolled in at least 6 units (half-time)

 - Meet UC Davis Satisfactory Academic Progress Standards